 After we have received all of your evidence, our attorneys will conduct their own investigation, review the provided materials, and legal research to determine if your case has merit.
 While it is our goal to fight for your right to collect an award for damages, it is regrettable that some cases may be declined.

 With the unexpected death of a loved one comes confusion, stress, and profound grief.
 Dagger Law seeks to represent our clients in an expedient manner, and the last thing we want someone to be worried about, after such a tragic event as a Wrongful Death, is how much a lawyer will cost.
 We handle Wrongful Death cases on a contingent-fee basis.
 This means that our firm collects a percentage of the overall settlement from an insurance company, or award from a trial, as compensation for our experienced legal counsel.
-Whether your case takes one month, or 18 months, our fee is always a percent of the award.
+Whether your case takes one month or 18 months, our fee is always a percentage of the award.
 Before retaining services from a Wrongful Death attorney from Dagger Law, Clients meet with their attorney to discuss the case and to ensure that the fee agreement is clearly understood.
-A Contingency-fee case is most frequently thought of as a “The attorney doesn’t get paid unless you get paid” arrangement, in plain language.

 Will a wrongful death attorney travel to me, or do I need to come to your offices in either Lancaster or Canal Winchester?